 We have also developed a digital method for training therapists.
 This has been found to be popular and effective (Fairburn et al, 2017; Cooper et al, 2017).
 It provides a scalable means of simultaneously training large numbers of geographically dispersed therapists and at low cost.

-I founded the Centre for Research on Eating Disorders at Oxford (CREDO).
-Its work has led to the development of the three most effective treatments for adults with eating disorders.
+Our work at the Centre for Research on Eating Disorders at Oxford (CREDO) has led to the development of the three most effective treatments for adults with eating disorders.

 The second is an "enhanced" form of cognitive behaviour therapy (CBT-E) designed to be more potent than the bulimia nervosa treatment and transdiagnostic in its clinical range.
 (Fairburn et al, 2003).
 CBT-E has been shown to be effective in the treatment of all forms of eating disorder seen in adults.
 It is strongly endorsed by the latest NICE guidelines on eating disorders (NICE, 2017).

 The third is a form of treatment termed "guided self-help" (Carter and Fairburn, 1995).
 We designed guided self-help to support the use of the self-help programme in my book Overcoming Binge Eating (Fairburn, 1995; 2013)*.
 It has proved to be highly effective in the treatment of recurrent binge eating.
 Guided self-help is now used to support the treatment of many mental disorders.